-In papermaking industry, Kraft cooking or called chemical pulp cooking is a traditional method that converts wood chips or other fibrous source into paper pulp.
-Chemical pulping method can produce high quality papers because the Kraft cooking dissolves most of the lignin and hemicelluloses remianed in the wood, resulting in better separation of the cellulose fibers.
-In a manner of speaking, Kraft cooking is the core step of paper pulping process.
+In the papermaking industry, Kraft cooking or called chemical pulp cooking is a traditional method that converts wood chips or other fibrous sources into paper pulp.
+The chemical pulping method can produce high-quality papers because the Kraft cooking dissolves most of the lignin and hemicelluloses remained in the wood, resulting in better separation of the cellulose fibers.
+In a manner of speaking, Kraft cooking is the core step of the paper pulping process.

-Anyang Machinery is a professional manufacturer of various types of pulp cooking equipments with more than 40 years of experience.
+Anyang Machinery is a professional manufacturer of various types of pulp cooking equipment with more than 40 years of experience.
 With the most advanced processing equipments, Anyang Machinery can produce the complete set of pulp cooking equipments, including cooking digester, blow tank, vacuum pulp washer, replacement tanks with high quality.
-As a fixed-point production unit of SASAC, Anyang Machinery has produced 50-400 thousand tons of batch cooking, continuous cooking and other conventional cooking systems since the 1980s, and provided equipments for entire production line for more than 60 papermaking enterprises from home and abroad.
-For the reliable quality of pulp cooking equipments and considerate after-sale service, we own good reputation in papermaking industry.
+As a fixed-point production unit of SASAC, Anyang Machinery has produced 50-400 thousand tons of batch cooking, continuous cooking, and other conventional cooking systems since the 1980s, and provided equipment for entire production line for more than 60 papermaking enterprises from home and abroad.
+For the reliable quality of pulp cooking equipment and considerate after-sale service, we own a good reputation in the papermaking industry.

 According to the difference in working mechanisms, pulp cooking processes can be divided into two types, batch cooking process and continuous cooking process.

 Batch cooking process

 A Batch cooking plant typically comprises a number of 300 to 400 m³ digesters, two pressurized liquor accumulators, and three atmospheric tanks.
 In the digester, the cooking chemistry is on.
 Apart from the batch cooking operations, there are also continuous operations, such as heat transfer in the tank farm, fiber separation, condensate handling, and gas collecting.